runlinzhang/runlinzhang.github.io/README.md

 北京大学，全斋31

 ### About me
 I am a Postdoc at [BICMR](http://bicmr.pku.edu.cn) in Peking working with [Jinpeng An](https://www.math.pku.edu.cn/teachers/anjp/).
-I am interested in Homogeneous dynamics and its applications.
+I am interested in homogeneous dynamics and its applications.

 I obtained my Phd degree from mathematics department at The Ohio State University in 2020.
 My advisor is [Nimish Shah](https://people.math.osu.edu/shah.595/).